 Conditions

 The following rules adds or alters the rules of the PHB Conditions.
+Many of these rules exist to ensure conditions affect both martial combat and spellcasting.

 Exhaustion

-In order to ensure that the Exhaustion condition affects spellcasters and martials equally, all spell save DCs are reduced by the caster's Exhaustion level, in addition to the normal rules for the condition.
+All spell save DCs are reduced by the caster's Exhaustion level, in addition to the normal rules for the condition.

 No Long Rests in the Wild